OSPI's building is closed to the public until further notice. OSPI will continue serving the public via phone, email, and the website.

 Essential Questions

-- What were the political, economic, and cultural forces that led to the treaties?
+3. What were the political, economic, and cultural forces consequential to the treaties that led to the movement of tribes from long-established homelands to reservations?

-- What are the ways in which Tribes respond to the threats and outside pressure to extinguish their cultures and independence?
+4. What are ways in which Tribes respond to the threats and outside pressure to extinguish their cultures and independence?

-- What do local Tribes do to meet the challenges of reservation life; and, as sovereign nations, do to meet the economic and cultural needs of their Tribal communities?
+5. What do local Tribes do to meet the challenges of reservation life; and as sovereign nations, what do local Tribes do to meet the economic and cultural needs of their Tribal communities?

 Middle School Outcomes